Welcome to the Exopaedia

 The Exopaedia was launced in August 2008, and is the successor to the Hyperbase.
 It uses custom written software, and as of August 2012 it is no longer in BETA stage.
 It now includes the ability to integrate multimedia (video, audio, etc.).

 We need your help!
-We are looking for people to contribute information, to help program the interfaces, etc. More information is available on the Get Involved page.
+We are looking for people to contribute information, to help program the interfaces, etc. I have a list of several dozens of UFO related documents, more than 70 contactees, and over 100 ufologists / researchers that I still want to add.
+And that's just the top of the iceberg.
+More information is available on the Get Involved page.
 You will also find a Paypal donate button on that page.

 News and Updates

 02/04/2014: another small update was done today, with 5 new topics and 7 updated topics.